ilias-karimalis/C-dsa/README.md

 # Data Strucures and Algorithms covered by UBC's cs221

-After having completed cs221, I quickly found myself forgetting the implementation details and complexities of the various data structures, and algorithms covered in the course.
+Originally began as an attempt to implement the Data Structures and Algorithms covered in UBC's CPSC 221 (Basic Algorithms and Data Structures), but has instead become an attempt at implementing the various Data Structures and Algorithms covered in Introduction to Algorithms 3e by CLRS.

 ## TODO